Burcin Ikiz Ph.D.

 Burcin Ikiz, Ph.D., (she/her) is a neuroscientist, science writer, and consultant based in Los Angeles.
 Her last name means "twin" in Turkish, which is fitting because she has an identical twin sister.

 Burcin has over ten years of research experience in neurodegenerative diseases and is passionate about enabling and communicating scientific discoveries in this field.
-Currently, she works as a neurodegeneration specialist at the Chan Zuckerberg Initiative.
 She also independently writes for popular science outlets and consults for biotech companies.

-Previously, Burcin has initiated motor neuron disease research efforts at Regeneron Pharmaceuticals, helped create a neurodegeneration program at the Chan Zuckerberg Initiative, and led preclinical development for several biotech startups.
+Previously, Burcin has initiated motor neuron disease research efforts at Regeneron Pharmaceuticals and led preclinical development for several biotech startups.
 She got her B.Sc. in Biomedical Computation from Stanford University and Ph.D. in Neurobiology from Columbia University.

 She believes that science should be accessible and inclusive to everyone.
 In her writings, she aims to translate biomedical research into meaningful stories for the public.
 She regularly contributes to Stanford’s Institute for Human-Centered Artificial Intelligence blog.
 Her writings have also appeared in Massive Science, Nutribites, Salon, Mother Mag, and Thrive Global.
 Her personal science stories have been featured in The Story Collider and The Xylom.